-In March 2020, the FASB issued ASU No. 2020-04 - Reference Rate Reform (Topic 848), codified as ASC 848 ("ASC 848").
+In March 2020, the FASB issued ASU No. 2021-04 - Reference Rate Reform (Topic 848), codified as ASC 848 ("ASC 848").
 This was followed by ASU No. 2021-01, Reference Rate Reform (Topic 848): Scope ("ASU 2021-01"), issued in January 2021.
 The purpose of ASC 848 is to provide optional guidance to ease the potential effects on financial reporting of the market-wide migration away from Interbank Offered Rates ("IBORs") to alternative reference rates.
 ASC 848 applies only to contracts, hedging relationships, and other transactions that reference a reference rate expected to be discontinued because of reference rate reform.
 The guidance may be applied upon issuance of ASC 848 through December 31, 2022.
 We do not expect a material impact from the adoption of this ASU.

 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740).
 The ASU simplifies the accounting for income taxes by removing certain exceptions to the general principles in Topic 740 and modifies other areas of the topic to clarify the application of GAAP.
 Certain amendments within the standard are required to be applied on a retrospective basis and others on a prospective basis.
 The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-Early adoption is permitted.
-The Company is currently assessing the impact of adopting this new guidance.
+Effective January 1, 2021, the Company adopted this ASU with no material impact on the Company's consolidated financial position or results of operations.

 In February 2016, the FASB issued ASU 2016 02, "Leases (Topic 842)" (ASU 2016-02), which significantly changes accounting for leases by requiring that lessees recognize a right of use asset and a related lease liability representing the obligation to make lease payments, for all lease transactions with terms greater than one year.
 Additional disclosures about an entity's lease transactions will also be required.
 ASU 2016-02 defines a lease as "a contract, or part of a contract, that conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period of time in exchange for consideration."
-ASU 2016-02 is effective for fiscal years beginning after December 15, 2018 and interim periods therein for public entities and public not for profit entities and is effective for fiscal years beginning after December 15, 2020 for all other entities.
-ASU 2020-05 further amended the effective date to fiscal years beginning after December 15, 2019 and interim periods therein and beginning for public not for profit entities and effective date to fiscal years beginning after December 15, 2021, and interim periods with fiscal years beginning after December 15, 2022 for all other entities.
+ASU 2016-02 is effective for fiscal years beginning after December 15, 2018 and interim periods therein for public entities and public not for profit entities and is effective for fiscal years beginning after December 15, 2020 and interim periods therein for profit entities are beginning after December 15, 2021 or all other entities.
+ASU 2021-05 further amended the effective date to fiscal years beginning after December 15, 2021, and interim periods with fiscal years beginning after December 15, 2021, and interim periods with fiscal years beginning after December 15, 2022 for all other entities.
 The Company does not anticipate this to impact our consolidated financial statements at this time and adoption is expected in fiscal year beginning after December 15, 2021.